 - To enter the scheme an application form must be completed by the 1 July and mowing must be delayed one of the agreed dates.
 The various cutting dates and associated payment rates are outlined in the table below.
 Any applications after the 1 July will usually involve delaying mowing for not less than six weeks from the date of the application.

-- In relation to Corncrake Friendly Mowing, the applicant must notify the fieldworker as early as possible before mowing the relevant area by calling the Corncrake Hotline or another number as specified by the Corncrake Fieldworker.
+- In relation to Corncrake Friendly Mowing, the applicant must notify the fieldworker as early as possible before mowing the relevant area by calling local Corncrake Fieldworker.
 If no attempt is made to contact the fieldworker in advance of mowing, the grant will not be paid.
-Corncrake Friendly Mowing involves:
+Wildlife Friendly Mowing involves:

 - cutting a small area for turning at either end of the field, mowing down the centre of the field and then continuing to mow from the centre outwards or cutting the field in strips from one side to the other.
 It is not allowable to cut any rounds around the outside of the field before starting centre-out mowing.